pji/yadr/docs/dice_notation.rst

         n = {3, 1, 9, 7, 10} pr 7
         n = {3, 1, 9, 10}

-P p% y (pool modulus):
+P p% y (pool modulo):
-    For a given pool P, perform a modulus y operation on each member (M % y).
+    For a given pool P, perform a modulo y operation on each member (M % y).
 For example::

         n = 5dp10 pr 7